GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/interfaces.rst

    Hierarchy of Primitive classes inherited by GMOS

 Recall that primitive classes are attributed with a *tagset* indicating the particular kinds of data to which they are applicable.
 Indeed, as defined in the *geminidr* package, only ``gemini`` and subclasses thereof have *tagset* attributes that make them discoverable by the PrimitiveMapper.
 Which also implies that any primitive classes defined in ``core`` are not discoverable by the PrimitiveMapper.
 We shall examine the details of this statement in the next section.

 Mapping Data to Primitives
 --------------------------

-When the PrimitiveMapper receives an input dataset, those data are passed as an *astrodata* object.
+When the PrimitiveMapper receives input data, those data are passed as a list of *astrodata* objects, one *astrodata* object per input dataset.
 All astrodata objects have been classified with a number of what are called `tags`, which are present on the *astrodata* instance as an attribute of the object.
 For example, a typical unprocessed GMOS image:

 >>> ad = astrodata.open('S20161025S0111.fits')
 >>> ad.tags